Visual Studio Code (VSCode)

 Expand Create a custom role and add it to an API access token

-Service tokens and custom roles are available to customers on an Enterprise plan.
+Service tokens and custom roles are only available to customers on select plans.
 To learn more, read about our pricing.
 To upgrade your plan, contact Sales.

 To configure the VSCode extension, you must have an access token that targets version 20210729